top of page

 • Delaying “the talk” until you’re secure

-You’re allowed to prioritise your wellbeing without explaining yourself.
+You’re allowed to prioritise your wellbeing without needing to explain yourself.

 • Somewhere to sleep